wenyu1009/RTSRN/README.md

 ### Download the pth and pkl，which are required in text focus loss
-please refer to  [STT](https://github.com/FudanVI/FudanOCR/tree/main/scene-text-telescope) the path of pkl in weight_ce_loss.py       the path of pth in text_focus_loss.py Change these path  for yourself
+please refer to  [STT](https://github.com/FudanVI/FudanOCR/tree/main/scene-text-telescope) the path of pkl in weight_ce_loss.py       the path of pth in text_focus_loss.py Change these path  for yourself.

+## Note

+- Setting the learning rate to 0.001 is necessary to achieve better performance.

 ## 6 Single stage train